-Rides get longer and more difficult each week, progressing from about 40 miles to 100 miles.
-We will ride some of the most well-known climbs in the region with >6,000' vertical gain on longer rides.
+Rides get longer and more difficult each week, progressing from 50 miles to 100 miles.
+We will ride some of the most challenging terrain in the region with >5,000' vertical gain on longer rides.
 Groups will try to stay together on climbs, but will always regroup at the top of the most difficult climbs.
+While we favor paved roads, we also do some off-road riding on trails and dirt roads suitable for modern road bikes.
 All rides include a lunch break and other pit stops.